siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 \bar u_{\mathrm{final}} = 2\bar u_{\mathrm{initial}}.
 $$

-The remaining factor of two comes from the two energy components.
+The remaining factor of two comes from coherent quadratic loading: amplitudes add before the local observable is squared.

 So the full factor of four is not evidence of created energy.
 It is the local expression of two simultaneous facts: twice the energy is transported on half